quicwg/reliable-stream-reset/draft-ietf-quic-reliable-stream-reset.md

 Code or the Final Size.
 If the receiver detects a change in those fields, it MUST close the connection with a connection error of type STREAM_STATE_ERROR.

+# Implementation Guidance

+Semantically, the CLOSE_STREAM frame is more akin to the FIN bit than to the RESET_STREAM frame.

+By sending a CLOSE_STREAM frame, the sender commits to delivering all bytes up to the Reliable Size, which must adhere to the flow control.
+The state transitions to "Data Sent" on the sender side, or to "Size Known" on the receive side.

+To the endpoints, the only differences from closing a stream by using the FIN bit are:
+- the offset up to which the sender commits to sending might be smaller than Final Size,
+- this offset might get reduced,
+- the closure is accompanied by an error code, and
+- the CLOSE_STREAM frame never coveys payload like the STREAM frame with the FIN bit does.

+Therefore, QUIC stacks might implement support for the CLOSE_STREAM frame by extending their code path that deal with the FIN bit.

 # Security Considerations

 TODO Security